CWG Is Hiring!

 Up to 5 bereavement days per occurrence

-Experience with unions and collective bargaining, whether as a member or staff.
+Experience with unions and contract enforcement, whether as a member or staff

-Familiarity with the National Labor Relations Act (NLRA), Family Medical Leave Act (FMLA), Americans with Disabilities Act (ADA), and Federal Labor Standards Act (FLSA)
+Familiarity with the National Labor Relations Act (NLRA), Family Medical Leave Act (FMLA), Americans with Disabilities Act (ADA), and Fair Labor Standards Act (FLSA)

-Excellent listening, interpersonal, communication, problem-solving skills, and strong organizing conversation – should be able to quickly and confidently form relationships with workers and potential associate members, including identifying issues and moving them to action
+Excellent listening, interpersonal, communication, problem-solving skills, and strong organizing conversations – should be able to quickly and confidently form relationships with workers and potential associate members, including identifying issues, making assessments, and moving them to action

 Ability to work independently and remotely